 Any kind of shows!
 More often than not, you’ll find dynamic ads in chatcasts because there are more natural breaks to drop an ad slot, but it’s equally possible to drop pre-roll or even mid-roll ads into fiction podcasts or other genres with a little bit of creativity.

-Enterprise and Professional customers can insert dynamic ads through Simplecast’s Moveable Audio Engine (MAE).
+We have DAI tools for our Enterprise and Professional customers.
 Sound like something that could help your show?
 Reach out here!